On the expressivity of bi-Lipschitz normalizing flows: Lower bounds on the TV distance

-Conversely, the mapping being bi-Lipschitz, the mapping can not contract arbitrarily.
-If there is a low density zone mapped on the maximum of the Gaussian density, then the Normalizing Flow cannot reduce enough the probability of the corresponding zone.
+If there is a low density zone mapped on the maximum of the Gaussian density, then the Normalizing Flow cannot reduce enough the probability of the corresponding zone:

 Notice that the assumption of a low density zone is strong but fairly reasonable.
 For instance, one can observe a multi-modal density with fairly well separated modes.
 If the modes are roughly equiprobable, we expect a mapping to assign those modes in balanced way around the mode of the Gaussian distribution in the latent space.
-Therefore, the low density ball is mapped on a zone wider than the ball $B_{R/L_2}$ and consequently the Gaussian measure associated is lower bounded by $Q(B_{R/L_2})$ as illustrated on the one dimensional example on figure \ref{fig:BRL2}.
-Despite the lower bounds established by \cite{pinelis_exact_2020}, there is no reasonably interpretable bounds, therefore we use the closed-form that is expressed with the Gamma function $\Gamma$ and the incomplete gamma function $\gamma$.
-The numerical approximations of the closed form are given in figure \ref{fig:gammainc}.
-We can observe that the higher the dimension is, the larger the $l_2$ distance between two modes can be.
+Therefore, the low density ball is mapped on a zone wider than the ball $B_{R/L_2}$ and consequently the Gaussian measure associated is lower bounded by $Q(B_{R/L_2})$ as illustrated in the one dimensional example on Figure~\ref{fig:BRL2}.
+Despite the lower bounds established by \citet{pinelis_exact_2020}, there is no reasonably interpretable bounds, therefore we use the closed-form as in Theorem~\ref{BRL1cf}.

 \begin{theorem}[NF with $L_2$-Lipschitz inverse mappings $F\inv$ fail to capture low density balls] Let $F\inv$ be $L_2$-Lipschitz.
 We consider the balls centered on $F\inv(0)$, we have the lower bound: